December 10, 2022

 Jones premieres samessame (2022), a multichannel electronic music, sonic counter-narrative.
 Using field recordings, circuit bent electronics, samples, and historical recordings, samesame considers how the specificities of our individual experience and perception of the world are reflected and refracted within geopolitical and historical conditions.

 FREE, but space is limited.
-RSVP info will be available soon.
+Please register in advance.

 Presented by the Smart Museum and Lampo.